Thai Lee

-Thai Lee (born 1958) is a Thai-born Korean-American billionaire businesswoman, the co-owner, CEO and president of SHI International, reported by Forbes to be the largest woman-owned business in the US.
+Thai Lee (born 1958) is a Thai-born Korean-American billionaire businesswoman, the co-owner, CEO and president of SHI International, reported by Forbes to be the largest woman-owned business in the US in 2012.
 In May 2025, she was worth US$5.8 billion.
+She is a member of the board of directors of the Committee for Human Rights in North Korea.

 Early years

-Thai Lee was born in 1958 in Bangkok, Thailand, and attended Amherst College in Amherst, Massachusetts, earning a double major BA in biology and economics, and in 1985, an MBA from Harvard Business School.
+Thai Lee was born in 1958 in Bangkok, Thailand, but spent most of her childhood in South Korea.
+Her family moved frequently due to her father's job as a Korean economist promoting South Korea's postwar development plan.
+Lee moved to the United States in her teens and attended high school in Amherst.
+She attended Amherst College in Amherst, Massachusetts, earning a double major BA in biology and economics in 1980.
+She followed in the footsteps of her father, who was the first Korean student to graduate from Amherst College in 1950.
+Lee went on to earn an MBA from Harvard Business School in 1985.
 She was the first Korean woman to graduate from the business school.
+Lee served as the first female president of the Amherst College Alumni Society from 2004 to 2005.